haskell-distributed/distributed-process/tutorials/ch-tutorial3.md

 ### Advanced Mailbox Processing

 There are times when it is desirable to take a message from our mailbox without explicitly specifying its type.
+Not only is this a useful capability, it is the _only_ way to process messages in the precise order they were received.

-For example, let's consider the `relay` primitive that ships with distributed-process.
+To see how this works in practise, let's consider the `relay` primitive that ships with distributed-process.
 This utility function starts a process that simply dequeues _any_ messages it receives and forwards them to some other process.
 In order to dequeue messages regardless of their type, this code relies on the `matchAny` primitive, which has the following type: